Law Enforcement (Powers and Responsibilities) Act 2002: Law Enforcement Amendment Act 2014

 Part 2 of Andrew Tink and Paul Whelan’s report was published on 12 December 2013, and concentrated on Parts 9 and 15 of the Act.
 This review subsequently led to the implementation of the Law Enforcement (Powers and Responsibilities) Amendment Act 2014 which commenced on 2 November 2014.
-According to an article by Jane Sanders called "Police powers update March 2015: recent legislative amendments", one of the most controversial amendments was pursuant to section 115 in which the investigation period (which starts when an individual is arrested) was extended from 4 to 6 hours.
+According to an article by Jane Sanders called "Police powers update March 2015: recent legislative amendments", one of the most controversial amendments was pursuant to section 115 in which the investigation period (which starts when an is arrested) was extended from 4 to 6 hours.
 The Act also amended police search powers, such as the removal of the separate categorisation of frisk and ordinary searches to "searches generally" under section 30.
 Part 15, relating to safeguards, was also amended.
 This involved the removal of the consequences of a police officer failing to provide their details to an individual under section 201.
 Previously, this would mean the exercise of the particular power would become invalid, but now it results only in a complaint.
 Other amendments were also made to police powers of entry (sections 82-84) and crime scene powers (sections 91-95).